 If you are a follower of Jesus we urge you to seriously consider being baptized as a dramatic portrayal of your faith.
 Those who are baptized are also encouraged to become ministry partners in our church.
 Please click below to fill out our baptismal questionnaire to let us know you would like to be baptized.
 If you have any additional questions, please contact one of our pastoral staff.

 Our Harvest Essentials Class 2 provides an in-depth look at Harvest’s beliefs, structure and culture.
 These interactive classes take place several times a year and are about 2 hours long.
 Led by our pastors, you’ll find out what it means to worship, walk with, and work for Christ—and how to put those into practice in your life.
-You will also learn more about the history and priorities of Harvest Bible Chapel, our four pillars, leadership structure, government, philosophy of ministry, practices and how to become a committed part of our Harvest family.
+You will also learn more about the history and priorities of Harvest Windsor, our four pillars, leadership structure, government, philosophy of ministry, practices and how to become a committed part of our Harvest family.
 Harvest Essentials Class 1 is a prerequisite for Harvest Essentials Class 2.
 Harvest Essentials Class 2 is a prerequisite for Ministry Partnership.
-Please let us know if you are interested in attending the next scheduled class by clicking the button below!
+Please let us know if you are interested in attending the next scheduled class by registering below!

 We are not a church with small groups, we are a church of small groups.